What Is Obesity?

 The Three Fattest Countries in Africa

-According to data from the CIA World Factbook, Libya ranks as the 16th most obese country in the world, and the fattest country in Africa, with an adult prevalence obesity rate of 32.5.
+According to data, Libya ranks as the 16th most obese country in the world, and the fattest country in Africa, with an adult prevalence obesity rate of 32.5.
 The rate of obesity in Libya increases with age, and is almost two times more common among women than men, which is explained by the fact that Libyan women typically spend more time in the home, and thus lead a more sedentary lifestyle.
 The Libyan diet is also rich in fat and high in carbohydrates, which are contributing factors for high obesity rates in the country.

 Egypt is the second fattest nation in Africa.
 The traditional Arab diet, which is heavy in carbohydrates, sugar, and meat, is held primarily responsible for obesity in Egypt.
 While families with low-income have few options other than to consume large meals that consist of potato and rice dishes at the end of a long working day, those with high incomes consume meat and fast-food in large quantities.
 Sugary treats and added sugar in tea are also popular in Egypt.
 A lack of physical activity is also responsible for the country's high obesity rates.
 City planning and school curriculums in Egypt also often do not encourage physical exercise.
 Additionally, social gatherings encourage feasting, which increase caloric intake.